McGrath Foundation

+Co-founder Glen McGrath in 2011 wearing pink, the 'official' colour of the McGrath Foundation.

-The McGrath Foundation is a breast cancer support and education charity in Australia, which raises money to place McGrath Breast Care Nurses in communities across Australia and increase breast health awareness.
-The charity was founded by Australian cricket player Glenn McGrath and his English-born wife, Jane McGrath, in 2005, following Jane's initial diagnosis and recovery from breast cancer.
-Jane died on 22 June 2008 at the age of 42.
+The McGrath Foundation is a cancer care charity in Australia.
+It was founded in 2005 with the aim of ensuring a Breast Care Nurse is made available for every Australian family experiencing breast cancer, regardless of location or financial situation.
+Australian cricket player Glenn McGrath and his English-born wife, Jane McGrath, decided to establish the charity following Jane's initial diagnosis and recovery from breast cancer.
+Jane McGrath died on 22 June 2008 at the age of 42.
+In 2025, the charity expanded to include care for all types of cancer.